 • tapi tapi block

-Once the students are comfortable with the basics, I introduce them to the first drill, which serves as the template for the remaining 19 flow drills in my program.
+Once the students are comfortable with the basics, I introduce them to the first drill, which serves as the template for my program’s remaining 19 flow drills.

-One impetus toward teaching the flow drills is that most of my students attend one class a week.
-Such is life in a busy metropolitan area like the Greater Toronto Area.
-This impacts their learning curve.
-Rarely do I see a student attend twice a week.
-Once a week is a norm for most students.
+One impetus for teaching the flow drills is that most of my students attend one class a week.
+Such is life in a busy metropolitan area like the Greater Toronto Area, and this impacts their learning curve.
+Rarely do I see a student attend twice a week; once a week is the norm for most students.

 Often, students will miss class due to professional obligations, family life, changing jobs, and other factors.
 Some have just enough energy to attend once a week.
 The commute in the Toronto area can be as much as two hours for many.